avikumart/Data-Warehousing-and-Analytics-Project/README.md

 # Healthcare Analytics: Disease Risk Prediction

 ## Project Overview
 This project is part of the **INFO 531: Data Warehousing and Analytics in the Cloud** course (Fall 2025).
 It focuses on healthcare analytics, specifically aiming to predict disease risks based on lifestyle and health metrics.
-By analyzing factors such as physical activity, diet, and physiological markers, the project seeks to identify key drivers of disease and healthy lifestyles[cite: 1].
+By analyzing factors such as physical activity, diet, and physiological markers, the project seeks to identify key drivers of disease and healthy lifestyles.

 ## Dataset
 The analysis utilizes a dataset of **100,000 records** containing **16 health and lifestyle-related features**[cite: 1].